Playwrighting Dramatists Guild

 The Woman

-An adaptation of the 1911 play by William C. DeMille (Cecil's brother), the flow of dialog, if not the wording, follows the original through most of the first act.
-The second act increasingly becomes my own, until the story takes a new direction entirely towards the end.
+An adaptation of the 1911 play by William C. DeMille (Cecil's brother), the flow of dialog, if not the wording, follows the original through much of the first act.
+The second act increasingly becomes my own, until the story takes a new direction entirely towards the middle of the act.

 Produced by Metropolitan Playhouse of New York, New York, NY, 2001.
 Go to Directing for a photo and reviews.